eclab/grains/crackle/README.md

 ## Note

-Crackle is intentionally very slow in responding to pots, in an attempt to cut down a bit on the PWM whine in analog.
+Crackle is intentionally very slow in responding to pots, in an attempt to cut down a bit on the PWM whine in audio.
 It'll take a bit for it to ramp up to your new request.
 If you want to speed it up, try setting CONTROL_RATE to 64.